Delight in the Unseen: The Art of Noticing

 ““I like biking because you can get the nice breeze on your face.” ”

+Hafiz had been a thread weaving through the summer of 2023 and beyond.
+Al, a local resident and student had walked by the installation of the kids’ design for Martindale in 2023, and decided to pitch in for several days.
+During that time he told us he was trying to read as much of the poet’s work as he could over the summer.
 I shared how a 95-year-old Big Sur resident, Penny, had introduced me to Hafiz that summer by reciting his poetry to me within the first five minutes of our meeting – and (to my horror), bringing me to tears.
-Like any self-respecting bibliophile, Al thought that was awesome… and that I should really read the poetry in the original Iranian.
+Like any self-respecting bibliophile, Al thought that was awesome… and that I should really read the poetry in the original Persian.

 “What poetry asks us to do is to slow down our metabolization of language.
 It asks us to become aware of the materiality of language and of the textures of language, and it asks us to become aware of language entering us.”

-Owais, a sixth grade poet-at-heart, had similar things to say about walking.
-Walking to school helps you slow down, notice and empathize.
+Owais, a sixth grade poet-at-heart, had similar things to say about walking: walking to school helps you slow down, notice and empathize.

 “[Walking] helps people notice their surroundings like - oh that tree doesn’t look that well, and realize how it looks, while cars they move so fast you can’t notice the changes.”